SurveyMoonBear/SurveyMoonbear_APP/ARCHITECTURE.md

 4. Retrieve Surveys
     - `GetSurveyFromDatabase`: return an entity of survey from database
     - `GetSurveyFromSpreadsheet`: return an entity of survey from spreadsheet
-5. Surveys
+5. Ｍanage Surveys
+    - `StartSurvey`: get update survey in spreadsheet then store in db and return the updated survey
+    - `CloseSurvey`: close the survey and launch, return launch entity with close state
+6. Modify Surveys
     - `CreateSurvey`: create a new template survey
+    - `CopySurvey`: copy the survey to a new one
-    - `StartSurvey`: get update survey in spreadsheet then store in db and return the updated survey
+    - `DeleteSurvey`: delete survey in db and spreadsheet, return delete_survey
     - `UpdateSurveyOptions`: return updated survey entity with new option, only db is updated
     - `EditSurveyTitle`: return updated survey entity with new title, both spreadsheet and db are updated
-    - `CopySurvey`: copy the survey to a new one
-    - `CloseSurvey`: close the survey and launch, return launch entity with close state
-    - `DeleteSurvey`: delete survey in db and spreadsheet, return delete_survey

 ### Client-side browser application
 *which view file corresponds to which page?*
 1. `/` > (view::home)